emily1618/Statistics-and-Models/K-Nearest-Neighbor/README.md

 💹 [Predict the Sales](#predict-the-sales)

 ## Blue or Orange
-Problem: Reproduce the plot with the same grid points and the same 12 data points.
+Problem: Reproduce the plot below with the same grid points and the same 12 data points.
 Run KNN to reproduce the decison boundary.

 _Objective: Using KNN method in R to observe what points the model picked._